dkh0387/angularstart/cafe-management-frontend/README.md

 * Create a new component for the page itself (by clicking on the sidebar menu item this one appears): `manage-category.component.ts`.
   Here we create buttons to calls dialogs with the component inside
 * Add the new menu item to the list: `menu-items.ts`
+* NOTE: the connection between URL path and according component being rendered has to be implemented in the according routing module: `material.routing.ts`

 ## Role management